-Borrowing the old adage, ‘Prevention is better than cure’, rather than waiting for the lid to blow, there are small things you can pay attention to and avoid the melt down altogether.
+Borrowing the old adage, ‘Prevention is better than cure’, rather than waiting for the lid to blow, there are small things you can pay attention to and avoid the meltdown altogether.
 Here are a few tips:

-Be in control: Children, most often, reflect the behavior they see around them.
+Be in control: Children, most often, reflect the behaviour they see around them.
 Take a moment to think about how you react in a stressful situation.
 It is also important that you maintain this composed exterior when your child is throwing a tantrum (even though you are going to pieces inside).

 Don’t push it: Know that children have limits that they don’t realize.
 So be firm about not stretching play time and resist the urge to squeeze in a trip to the supermarket after a long day.

 Avoid triggers: This is especially true for slightly older children with whom it’s easy to observe a pattern.
 You will be able to figure out the kind of situations that end in a big bawling session!
 For example, avoid taking your child to a big toy store if you know she will end up screaming even after you’ve bought her two toys (or ten!).